|Forensic Applications Consulting Technologies, Inc.|

 So, for a moment, I'll define science thusly: 10

-"Science is the creative formulation of reasonable paradigms that have an high probability of explaining material observations."
+"Science is the creative formulation of reasonable paradigms that have an high probability of explaining material observations and are not falsified by material observations."

 Clearly, my definition presupposes that "reasonable" can be defined which in turn raises the philosophical issue of axiomata and metaphysics; 11 a topic for another discussion.
 However, safe to say that at one time in history, it would have been quite reasonable to conclude that heavier objects fall faster than lighter objects, and I suppose that a stone-age thinker would find it reasonable to conclude that a caterpillar and a butterfly were distinctly different creatures.